MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copilot-site-builder.md

 This article describes how to use Microsoft Copilot in site builder to enrich product detail pages for Microsoft Dynamics 365 Commerce e-commerce websites.

 > [!NOTE]
 > - Starting in March 2024, Copilot in site builder is generally available for all Dynamics 365 Commerce customers globally.
 With this release, Copilot in site builder is supported in 23+ locales.
-For more information, see [Regional and locale support availability](https://go.microsoft.com/fwlink/?linkid=2263265).
+For more information, see [Copilot International Availability](https://go.microsoft.com/fwlink/?linkid=2263265).
 > - Depending on the hosting region for your environment, some organizations may need to access Copilot resources that aren't in your hosting region.
-If so, you can allow your request to be routed to another region by asking your system administrator to turn on the **Enable cross geo communication for Copilot** flag in your tenant settings, which shows your consent to use Copilot resources from other regions.
+If so, you can allow your request to be routed to another region by asking your system administrator to turn on the **Enable cross geo communication for Copilot** flag in your tenant settings, which affirms your consent to use Copilot resources from other regions.
 For more information, see [Enable copilots and generative AI features](https://go.microsoft.com/fwlink/?linkid=2263523).

 If you run an e-commerce website, you know the importance of engaging and persuasive product enrichment and marketing content that can attract and convert your customers.
 However, it can be time-consuming and challenging to create such content, especially if you have a large product catalog and a diverse audience.
 To help with content creation, Microsoft introduced Copilot in site builder, a new AI-powered tool that helps you easily and efficiently generate high-quality content.